Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Approach

 After solving for $\Fdi$ and $\Fdj$, we use a hybrid soft-hard margin SVM.
-In particular, we want to solve for the normal of the hyperplane $\nij$ and an offset $a$.
-Note that there is no particular desired intersection point between the $\nij$ hyperplane and the rigid payload, thus $a$ is a decision variable.
-Accordingly, we propose the following $\QPsvm$:
+In particular, we solve for the normal of the hyperplane $\nij$ and an offset $a$.
+Since there is no particular desired intersection point between the $\nij$ hyperplane and the rigid payload, $a$ is a decision variable.
+Accordingly, we propose $\QPsvm$ as

 Here, the first four constraints separate the cables like in a hard-margin SVM.
-The next six constraints assure that the hyperplane $\nij$ minimizes the projection of both $\Fdi$ and $\Fdj$ after being shifted on the attachment points $\pai, \paj$ respectively.
-We use two slack variables $s_1$ and $s_2$ as another term in the cost function.
-These slack variables are minimized to relax the hard constraints imposed on the projection of of $\Fdi$ and $\Fdj$ on the hyperplane of $\nij$.
+The next four constraints assure that the hyperplane $\nij$ minimizes the projection of both $\Fdi$ and $\Fdj$ after being shifted on the attachment points $\pai, \paj$, respectively.
+We use two slack variables $s_1$ and $s_2$ that are minimized to relax the hard constraints imposed on the projection of $\Fdi$ and $\Fdj$ on the hyperplane of $\nij$.
 This part is similar to a soft-margin SVM.
 Similar to the point mass case, $\lambda_s$ also acts as a trade-off between the safety margin and being close to both forces.
-We include the offset $a$ of the plane as a decision variable, thus, the hyperplane does not have to pass through the CoM $\po$.
+The hyperplane does not have to pass through $\po$ since $a$ is a decision variable.

-\subsection{Hyperplane Manipulation}
+\subsubsection{Hyperplane Manipulation}

-After computing the separating hyperplane $\nij$, we need to compute $\nii$ and $\nj$ normals of the hyperplanes as constraints for the QP in \cref{eq:newqprigid}, see \cref{fig:2cfs_pm}.
-For both cases, it is worth noting that the solution of the $\nij$ vector is always directed towards $\opi$.